Cwarcup/personal-blog/data/blog/language/javascript/javascript-is-weird.md

 date: '2022-12-21'
 tags: ['JavaScript', 'TypeScript']
 draft: false
-summary: 'JavaScript is weird, but TypeScript can help you avoid some of its quirks.
-In this post, we'll take a look at some of the weird things that can happen in JavaScript, and how TypeScript can help you avoid them.
+summary: "JavaScript is weird, but TypeScript can help you avoid some of its quirks.
+In this post, we'll take a look at some of the weird things that can happen in JavaScript, and how TypeScript can help you avoid them."
 ---

 Hey everyone,